 The Feel of the Warhost

-There are also weary camp followers, shepherds clutching slings, and others thrust into the fray.
-They are not trained fighters.
+Then there are the camp followers, the shepherds clutching slings, and others who have simply been dragged into the fighting.
+They are not trained warriors, and they should not look like them.

 The Banners

-One of the most important elements of this project is the banners.
+The banners are one of the most important parts of the project.

 The old banners of Byland are still being carried.
-They are torn, smoke-stained, and patched, yet they have not been laid down.
-The banners show the old white gate of Byland.
-To the survivors, it is almost a sacred object.
+Torn, smoke-stained, and patched, but never laid down.
+They still show the old white gate of Byland and, to the survivors, they have become something close to sacred.

 “So long as one banner stands, Byland endures.”